Paul Maskey

-Paul John Maskey (born 10 June 1967) is an Irish republican politician in Northern Ireland who is a member of Sinn Féin.
-He served as a Sinn Féin member (MLA) of the Northern Ireland Assembly for Belfast West from 2007 to 2012.
-He has served as the Member of Parliament (MP) for the Westminster constituency of Belfast West since 2011, but in line with Sinn Féin's policy of abstentionism he has not taken his seat in the House of Commons.
+Paul John Maskey (born 10 June 1967) is an Irish Sinn Féin politician who has been Member of Parliament (MP) for Belfast West since 2011.
+He served as a Sinn Féin member of the Northern Ireland Assembly for Belfast West from 2007 to 2012.
+In line with Sinn Féin's policy of abstentionism, he has not taken his seat in the House of Commons.